ericscharff/apple1emu/README.md

 Java does not accept raw terminal input, so instead, the Swing window is what handles input (although all output appears in the terminal.)

-If all goes well, you are greeted with a backslash ("\"), a prompt that the Apple 1 is ready to accept input.
+If all goes well, you will be greeted with a backslash ("\"), a prompt that the Apple 1 is ready to accept input.

 ### Accessing Memory